opus-research/sentiment-dataset/README.md

     - However, we still need to setup the experiment data.

 7. Access the admin panel via `http://localhost:8000/admin/`
+    - Login with the user created on step 5.
     - Create two groups with the default permissions: Neuro and Comp
     - Create the users that will participate in the validation.
 Set them in their correct groups after creation `Neuro` for neuroscientists and `Comp` for Software Engineers.
 The validation algorithm will not work without both types of users being present.
     - Go to the validation panel and create a new one.
 Use any title you want, add a guiding text (a text for training evaluators.)